$ ./a.out

 Optional: Just for fun

-• Convert a song lyrics into System Programming and C code covered in this wiki book and share on Piazza.
+• Convert a song lyrics into System Programming and C code covered in this wiki book and share on the class forum.

-• Find, in your opinion, the best and worst C code on the web and post the link to Piazza.
+• Find, in your opinion, the best and worst C code on the web and post the link to the class forum.

-• Write a short C program with a deliberate subtle C bug and post it on Piazza to see if others can spot your bug.
+• Write a short C program with a deliberate subtle C bug and post it on the class forum to see if others can spot your bug.

 • Do you have any cool/disastrous system programming bugs you’ve heard about?
-Feel free to share with your peers and the course staff on Piazza.
+Feel free to share with your peers and the course staff on the class forum.

 TAs and student assistants get a ton of questions.
 Some are well-researched, and some are not.
 This is a handy guide that’ll help you move away from the latter and towards the former.
 Oh, and did I mention that this is an easy way to score points with your internship managers?
 Ask yourself…